bhauman/lein-figwheel/sidecar/README.md

 => (swap! system component/stop)
 ```

-## Adding the CSSWatcher component
+## Adding the CSS Watcher component

 and now let's define a system with a CSS Watcher: